 Rebecca Lipson, Assistant director for education

-Rebecca is a current NOAA Climate Steward has taught 6-8th grade students for over 7 years as a general education science and math teacher and special education teacher in public schools.
+Rebecca taught 6-8th grade students for 8 years as a general education science and math teacher and special education teacher in Tucson’s public schools.
 With a B.A in biology from Gustavus Adolphus College, her passion and knowledge in the sciences has led her to become a skilled teacher in a range of scientific areas.
-It is among her top goals to immerse students in the process of scientific discovery by providing genuine inquiry opportunities and field experiences.
+Her goal is to immerse students in the process of scientific discovery by providing genuine inquiry opportunities and field experiences.

 Benjamin Blonder, Ph.D., Science advisor

-Benjamin received his doctorate in the Department of Ecology and Evolutionary Biology.
-He has a broad background in education and has previously led programs for other outdoor science programs.
-He taught middle school science in Tucson through a NSF GK-12 partnership and led trips for The Sierra Club’s Inner City Outings group.
-He is also a research fellow at the Environmental Change Institute at the University of Oxford.
+Benjamin received his doctorate in the Department of Ecology and Evolutionary Biology at the University of Arizona.
+He has a background in education and has previously led programs for other outdoor science programs through AmeriCorps.
+He taught middle school science in Tucson through a NSF GK-12 partnership and led trips for The Sierra Club’s Inspiring Connections Outdoors group.
+He is also an assistant professor at the School of Life Sciences at Arizona State University.

 Sarah serves as our partner and liaison from the Coronado National Forest and works with us on the Children’s Forest Initiative.
 As a native Tucsonan, Sarah brings a deep commitment and enthusiasm to connecting regional youth to the National Forest in ways that will establish them as future stewards of our public lands.
 Prior to working for the United States Forest Service, Sarah worked for the Arizona State Parks as a Ranger at Catalina State Park on the north side of the Santa Catalina mountains.